 Search By Law Firm

-From the Law Firms box, enter the name of a law firm that worked on the transaction or document and click the + to additional search parameters.
+Search by specific law firms representing parties to an agreement or transaction by entering the firm's name in the Law Firms box.
 Any entered law firms display below the Law Firms text box.
-Remove a law firm by clicking the x next to that law firm’s name.
+Remove a law firm by clicking the x next to that law firm's name.
 Multiple law firms may be entered by either: